 WARP is borrowing its name from a term that is widely used in the textile tradition.
 Warp is setting the direction of the threads when weaving.
 Warp threads run vertically and provide structure to the woof; the weft threads that are being wrapped around the warp.

-Organisations like SEA Foundation resemble the warp: a collection of threads being stretched in place presenting a frame and a given direction.
-For WARP we invite artists produce new works and to draw their practice over and under like the weft threads.
-The result is a fabric made through collaboration, experiment, skills and trust.
+Organizations like SEA Foundation resemble the warp: a collection of threads being stretched in place presenting a frame and a given direction.
+For WARP we invite artists to draw their practice over and under like the weft threads.
+The result is a fabric made through collaboration, experiment, skills, and trust.

-SEA Foundation is recognised by its large shop window at Gust van Dijk’s.
-This vitrine is a transparent in-between space offering passers-by to the opportunity to be curious about what is happening inside at SEA Foundation.
-WARP is a curated project that exhibits works of art in the vitrine, a restricted space of 387 x 88 x 174 cm.
-The vitrine is the “loom” that allows invited professional artists to twist and bend their practice over and under accordingly.
+SEA Foundation is recognized by its large shop window at Gust van Dijk’s.
+This vitrine is a transparent in-between space offering passers-by the opportunity to be curious about what is happening inside at SEA Foundation.
+WARP 2020 is a curated project that exhibits works of art in the vitrine and the front room which is visible behind the vitrine.
+The window is the “loom” that allows invited professional artists to twist and bend their practice over and under accordingly.

-The aim of WARP is to establish a portfolio of regional and national artists and interlink the project with our international artist in residence program.
+WARP aims to establish a portfolio of regional and national artists and interlink the project with our international artist in residence program.
 We see the macro-level of international cooperation as our strength.
-The WARP project pursues a movement of artistic production that evokes discourse and acknowledes connectivity.
+The WARP project pursues a movement of artistic production that evokes discourse and acknowledges connectivity.
 The time-frame for each WARP project is set at 2 to 4 weeks.